Understanding Trust Monies

 When you pay rent, a security deposit, application fees, or other housing-related funds, those payments don't immediately become the property manager's money.

-Understanding trust monies helps you feel confident that your funds are being handled transparently, securely, and according to North Carolina real estate law.
+Understanding trust monies helps clarify that funds are being handled transparently, securely, and according to North Carolina real estate law.

 What are trust monies?